croxton/Stash/README.md

 ## {exp:stash:context}
 ### name = [string]
-The name of your variable (required)
+The name of your context (required)

-Set the current context (namespace) for variables.
+Set the current context (namespace) for variables that you set/get.

 ### Example usage